 Organizing All Year

-New Era’s been organizing a long time, and a lot has changed.
-Young people know that registering to vote alone isn’t going to deliver progress on our political priorities.
+New Era’s been organizing for a long time, and a lot has changed.
+Young people know that registering to vote alone won’t save us.
 Political progress at the local level is key to delivering on Youth Agenda policies at the state level.
-That’s why, in 2023, we launched a new organizing model to reflect this updated organizing philosophy and allow our organizers to become truly rooted in the community they serve.
-We organize year-round in five regional hubs: Boulder, Denver, western, northern, and southern Colorado.
-The new model allows our organizers to drive progress on local issues in cities like:
+That’s why, in 2023, we launched a new organizing model for our organizers to become truly rooted in the community they serve.

-• Boulder: Since 2023, we’ve been a part of a coalition to compel local electeds to raise the minimum wage by 15% each year to achieve the self-sufficiency standard in Boulder County.
+- Boulder: Since 2023, we’ve been a part of a coalition to compel local electeds to raise the minimum wage by 15% each year to achieve the self-sufficiency standard in Boulder County.
 Thanks to the power of community, we were successful in our efforts and the increase went into effect for unincorporated parts of the county in January 2024!
 What’s next here?
 We’re keeping the pressure on Boulder City Council to raise the wage by 2025.

-• Denver: Though we’ve had a presence in the Denver-metro area for years, we’re working on expanding our community beyond campuses and our bread-and-butter issues like higher education and student debt.
+- Denver: Though we’ve had a presence in the Denver-metro area for years, we’re working on expanding our community beyond campuses and our bread-and-butter issues like higher education and student debt.
 Stay tuned for news about how we’re working on economic and housing justice in Denver and Aurora.

-• Fort Collins: Until 2024, students and young people across Fort Collins lived under the restrictive U Plus 2 housing policy, which prevented them from living with their chosen families and roommates they needed to afford to live in the city.
+- Fort Collins: Until 2024, students and young people across Fort Collins lived under the restrictive U Plus 2 housing policy, which prevented them from living with their chosen families and roommates they needed to afford to live in the city.
 Thanks to our team’s work organizing on campus and at the Capitol, we helped pass HB24-1007 Residential Occupancy Limits which overturned the limits on how many unrelated people could live together.
 We’re excited to see how our housing work in Fort Collins will revolve as we see the impacts of the bill play out.

-• Pueblo: Our work in Pueblo and southern Colorado is perhaps our newest organizing hub.
+- Pueblo: Our work in Pueblo and southern Colorado is perhaps our newest organizing hub.
 As we work to become a part of the community and figure out where New Era’s organizing power is needed, we’re establishing relationships with young people and community members across the region to build our base.

 Through engaging more with local issues and integrating our staff into communities, we’re hoping to expand our base to reflect the diversity and priorities of young people across the state.